BERNICE A. RAY SCHOOL 2019-2020 HANDBOOK

 - If there is no sidewalk, walk on the left side of the roadway, facing traffic.

 Students may ride bicycles to school with written parental permission.
+Students must wear helmets.
 The school is not responsible for bicycles on school grounds.
 Bike racks are provided, and bike locks are recommended.
 An extra key or a record of the combination should be kept at home.

 Safety Guidelines for Bikers